-Optimising the configuration of care services and travel routes reduces the cost of care provision, improves efficiency and reduces CO2 emissions.
+Optimising the configuration of care services and travel routes reduces the cost of care provision, improves operational efficiency and reduces CO2 emissions.

 Optimising care package recommendations based on empirical outcome data, to improve the outcomes for service users and reduce the long-term cost of service provision.